SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Hello valued Debsoc core member,

 The purpose of this document is to pass on knowledge, to prevent future batches from repeating mistakes, and to make tried-and-tested solutions repeatable.
+As seniors, it's our responsibility to not make our juniors feel lost about running the club.
+This document is extensive but I want to make you aware of every incident that can pop up during recruitments and debate sess
 A lot of these solutions may seem like common knowledge, but I believe it's important that these are pondered and have motivated effort behind their implementation.

 - As every coder knows, replacing an existing solution with a different solution, could lead to other problems popping up.